Automotive (AUT)

 AUT 204.
 Heating And Air Conditioning.
 3 Credits.

 This course is designed to teach students about the theory and operation of heating and air conditioning systems.
 Students will learn about heat transfer, temperature pressure relationships, and control systems.
 The course will cover the theory and operation of air conditioning systems, air management delivery systems, and electronic climate control systems.
 The course will prepare students to take the ASE test A-7 Heating and Air Conditioning Systems.
-Prerequisites: FYE 101, MAT 092 (or corequisite), RDG 098, or placement.
+Prerequisites: FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement.

 AUT 205.
 Automotive Cooperative.
 3 Credits.